OpenXiangShan/tutorial/docs/index.md

 # Tutorials at RVSE'25

-We are going to host half-day tutorials on XiangShan and MinJie during the [RVSE'25](https://riscv-europe.org/summit/2025/) conference at **Mees II**, Postillion Hotel and Convention Centre WTC Rotterdam, Netherlands, **from 14:00 to 17:30 on March 30, 2025**.
+We are going to host half-day tutorials on XiangShan and MinJie during the [RVSE'25](https://riscv-europe.org/summit/2025/) conference at **Louis Armand West**, La cité des sciences et de, Paris, France, **from 11:30 to 13:00 on May 12, 2025**.

 ## Agenda